silnrsi/wstr/src/content/docs/scrlang/unicode/qabr-unicode.md

 lastUpdated: 2025-09-16
 ---

 The Eskaya script is not yet in Unicode.
 The script has a tentative allocation at U+1A300..U+1A75F in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.
+It is also discussed in [UTN 35: Indonesian and Philippine Scripts and extensions](https://www.unicode.org/notes/tn35/).

 ## Proposals and documents